-This plan describes the biodiversity management measures that will be implemented to avoid, minimise, and mitigate impacts associated with the Project, during design, construction and operation.
-Once approved, the BMP will be implemented by the Proponent and Contractors.
+This plan describes the biodiversity management measures to be implemented to avoid, minimise, and mitigate impacts associated with the Project, during design, construction and operation.
+The approved BMP will be implemented by the Proponent and Contractors.

-Bird and Bat Adaptive Management Plan (BBAMP) (Condition B24)
+• Bird and Bat Adaptive Management Plan (BBAMP) (Condition B24)

-Provides a program for monitoring potential impacts of the Project on birds and bats and details a strategy for managing and mitigating any significant bird and bat impacts arising from the operation of the Project.
-Once approved, the BBAMP will be implemented.
+This plan provides a program for monitoring potential Project impacts on birds and bats and details a strategy for managing and mitigating any significant bird and bat impacts arising from the operation of the Project.
+The approved BBAMP will be implemented by the Proponent and Contractors.

-Heritage Management Plan (HMP) (Condition B26)
+• Heritage Management Plan (HMP) (Condition B26)

-Describes the heritage management measures that will be implemented to protect, minimise, and manage impacts associated with the Project, during design, construction and operation.
-Once approved, the HMP will be implemented.
+This plan describes the heritage management measures that will be implemented to protect, minimise, and manage impacts associated with the Project, during design, construction and operation.
+The approved HMP will be implemented by the Proponent and Contractors.